elliott-beach/CTFs/angstrom2017/brokenpasscode/README.md

 It looks the answer is `9999999`, but this flag doesn't work, and the hint for the problem suggests we need to brute force the key somehow.

-This had me stumped, so I tried to run the apk in the Android Studio's Emulator.
+This had me stumped, so I tried to run the apk in Android Studio's emulator.
 This gave me a signing error that the signature for AndroidManifest.xml is incorrect.
 Based on this error and the problem description, it's now obvious that the value of `'com.example.guest1.passcode_actf.key'` was modified after the apk was built, and we have to recover the original value.